ferrocene/ferrocene/src/types-and-traits.rst

 * :dp:`fls_97Fxlv2KN6QF`
   :t:`[Expression statement]s` apply the :t:`expression` inference rules outlined below
-  to the related :t:`expression`, without any :t:`expected type` set.
+  to the related :t:`expression`, with the :t:`expected type` set to the :t:`unit type` if the :t:`expression statement` lacks the character 0x3B (semicolon), unset otherwise.

 * :dp:`fls_hzXqj6YT1mFr`
   :t:`[Let statement]s` are inferred as follows: